jpulse-net/jpulse-framework/docs/dev/working/W-025-view-component-styling.md

-# W-025 Migration Guide: Component-Based Styling
+# W-025: View: Migration Guide: Component-Based Styling

 ## Overview
 This guide documents the migration from inline styles to the `jp-` component system, providing patterns for W-036 view migrations.